daveworth/angularjs_experiments/README.md

-# AngularJS Experiments with Shiny
+# AngularJS Experiments with Shiny New Toys

 # Overview